 How Can I Be a Good Mom in an Emotionally Abusive Marriage?

 This is what I’m studying, researching, and learning about right now.
 Plus I’m practicing on my own younger kids who are still living with me.
 And I think it’s a much healthier approach that will have a healthier outcome.

-So today I want to write about kids and parents and trauma, because my readers are mostly women of faith in destructive relationships, and most of them have children.
+So today I want to write about kids and parents and trauma, because my readers are mostly women of faith in emotionally abusive marriages, and most of them have children.

 If you are like me, you and some of your children have perhaps been diagnosed with PTSD.
 And if you haven’t been officially diagnosed, you likely have most of the symptoms.
 (You can read more about complex PTSD HERE.)
 This means you’ve not only got regular parenting challenges, but you’ve got kids who need special parenting geared toward helping them with their trauma, AND you have to offer that to them even while you, yourself, are dealing with your own trauma.